Robert Gilchrist (basketball)

-Robert Gilchrist (born 14 October 1990) is a professional basketball player currently playing for Elan Coton of the Road to BAL.
+Robert Gilchrist (born 14 October 1990) is a professional basketball player.
 Gilchrist was born in London, England and played his college career in the United States.

 High school / college career

 After graduating from Worcester Academy in the U.S. state of Massachusetts, Gilchrist played two years for Polk State College in Winter Haven, Florida, where he earned an associate degree in business administration.
 Gilchrist then played for two years for Florida State University, where he earned a bachelor's degree in social science.
 Gilchrist started 24 games at the small forward and power forward positions.
 Florida State participated in the NIT tournament in both of Gilchrist's seasons.

 Professional career

 Upon graduation in 2014, Gilchrist began his professional career with BG Karlsruhe in Karlsruhe, Germany.

 On 24 September 2015, he signed with Greek A2 club Peristeri in Athens.
 He averaged 12.2 points, 10.3 rebounds, 2.0 blocks per game.

 On 29 September 2016 he signed with Holargos of Greek 2nd Division.

 On 28 February 2017 he joined Araberri of the LEB Oro until the end of the season.

 On 1 December 2017 Gilchrist joined the Worcester Wolves of the British Basketball League.

 During the 2018-19 season, Gilchrist played in the FIBA EuroCup with Swedish team BC Lulea.

 A strong season in Sweden led to Gilcheist being signed by Tokyo Z in Japan's B2 League for the 2019-20 season.

-Following a short term contract to play in the BBL Cup with the Surrey Scorchers, Gilchrist joined Mes Rafsanajan in the Iranian Super League for the remainder of the 2021-22 season.
+Following a short-term contract to play in the BBL Cup with the Surrey Scorchers, Gilchrist joined Sanat Mes Rafsanjan in the Iranian Super League for the remainder of the 2021-22 season.

 In November 2022, Gilchrist played for the Beninese club Elan Coton in the 2023 BAL qualification.
 He scored 13 points in his debut.